cattanimarco/Grafici-GFX/README.md

 # Grafici GFX
 Grafici GFX is a dataset plotting library for Adafruit GFX graphic libraries.

-Ths modular and flexible library allows you to easily plot dataset on all arduino displays that support the Adafruit GFX library such as e-ink, lcd, oled and led strip.
+Ths modular and flexible library allows you to easily plot dataset on any arduino display that supports the Adafruit GFX library.

-##MODEL
+## Usage

+## Documentation
+The Grafici GFX library is composed of the following libraries

+### MODEL

-### Point
+#### Point

-### Dataset
+#### Dataset
 This class is intended as an interface to uniform the dataset provided as source of the plotting library.
 Thus, datasets can only be plotted via a class implementing the Dataset class.

 Class implementing the Dataset interface must provide the follwing methods: